July 08 - July 15, 2017

-At the Golandsky Institute Summer Symposium and International Piano Festival at Princeton University, participants will attend lectures, master classes, concerts, technique clinics, and other presentations by Edna Golandsky and the Institute’s expert faculty, all of whom have undergone years of rigorous training to qualify as teachers of the Taubman Approach.
+The Golandsky Institute Summer Symposium and International Piano Festival at Princeton University features lectures, master classes, concerts, technique clinics, and other presentations by Edna Golandsky and the Institute’s expert faculty, all of whom have undergone years of rigorous training to qualify as teachers of the Taubman Approach.
 The performers and pedagogues of the Golandsky Institute’s faculty work with pianists of all levels - professional, student, and amateur.
 This one-week Symposium includes:

 The Summer Symposium attracts participants from all over the world - Europe, Australia, the Middle East, Canada, South and Central America, and from two dozen U.S. states.
 First-time participants are made to feel at home right away by the extraodinarily warm and friendly atmosphere.
 Many participants come back to the Golandsky Institute Summer Symposium year after year to learn from the Institute's faculty how the Taubman Approach can be used to accurately diagnose problems and determine their solutions.